 It’s natural to wonder if your partner is getting his needs met elsewhere.
 The problem is that partners of sex addicts can sometimes take ownership of these problems (his problems) and internalize the guilt that comes with them.
 In a million little ways, women can wind up paying the price of their partner’s addiction.

 Refocusing the Lens of Addiction

 When women come to me absolutely believing that their partner’s addiction is their fault and that steps taken to correct his behavior are theirs to take, one of my jobs as a therapist is to help women turn this thinking around.
 Instead of putting the weight of someone else’s actions on yourself, what if you prioritized your own self-worth?
 What if you regained some power?

 If you’ve read any of my other blogs, you’ve surely heard me say this phrase many times: “You didn’t cause his addiction, so you can’t fix it.”
 That’s a simple enough sentence, but in practice, it falls on deaf ears much of the time.
-A betrayed woman must be taught to believe it.
+Women who are partners of sex addicts must be taught to believe it.

 Build Your Tool Box

 We don’t realize how often we use tools in our day-to-day lives.
 Try living, for example, without something as commonplace as silverware.
 It would completely change the way you structure your day, right?
 The same thing goes for emotional tools.
 If you are trying to live your life without employing the tools you have at your disposal, you are giving yourself an unnecessarily hard time.

 The first tool that I help women rediscover is the ability to trust one’s self.
 Long periods of living with a partner’s addictive behavior can leave women feeling like they don’t have permission to make firm decisions because they’re so used to relying on their partner or relying on the relationship itself.